ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_expressly_campaigns/previews/queen-the-platinum-collection.markdown

   \ from the amazing band: QUEEN!</>"
 entry-title: "Win Queen The Platinum Collection: Greatest Hits I, II & III"
 entry-content: "Enter the draw to win Queen The Platinum Collection: Greatest Hits\
-  \ I, II & III\r\n by completing the form below before 23:59 on 13th of January 2019."
+  \ I, II & III\r\n by completing the form below before 23:59 EST on 13th of January\
+  \ 2019."
 has-winner: false
 prize-description: "Queen The Platinum Collection: Greatest Hits I, II & III"
 special-conditions: "This competition is also available on: https://aaa.nme.com/competitions/queen-the-platinum-collection\r\